Bride drinks from champagne bottle while bridesmaids laugh

 👉 Curious about real numbers?
 Check out my Boston wedding photography pricing guide to understand what’s included.

-bride at her boston wedding ceremony laughing.
+Bride at her boston wedding ceremony laughing

 Create a List of Boston Photographers to Contact

 Once you’ve set your budget, start reaching out to photographers.
-Share a bit about yourselves, your wedding plans, and what you’re looking for — whether that’s a second photographer, an engagement session, or a custom album.
+Share a bit about yourselves, your wedding plans, and what you’re looking for, whether that’s a second photographer, an engagement session, or a custom album.
 The more details you provide upfront, the smoother the process will be.

 I receive hundreds of inquiries each year, and the couples who share their story and vision from the start usually have a far easier time moving through the booking process.

-printed photographs taken by a boston wedding photographer.
+Printed photographs taken by a

 Review Their Boston Wedding Photos and Read Reviews

-Don’t just skim highlight reels — ask to see a full wedding gallery.
+Don’t just skim highlight reels, ask to see a full wedding gallery.
 This gives you a sense of consistency and how they handle different parts of a wedding day.
 For example, if you’re hosting at the Fairmont Copley Plaza or another Boston icon, you’ll want to see how a photographer works in that specific space.

 Reviews are another key step.
 WeddingWire, The Knot, and Google all provide insight into how past couples felt about their experience.
-Fewer reviews might just mean a photographer is newer to weddings, which isn’t always a bad thing — but more reviews usually point to years of experience.
+Fewer reviews might just mean a photographer is newer to weddings, which isn’t always a bad thing, but more reviews usually point to years of experience.

 👉 Thinking about reaching out?
 You can contact me here to start the conversation.

-bride and her friends laughing at her wedding reception.
+Bride and her friends laughing at her wedding reception

 Interview Boston Wedding Photographers